Cyperus betchei

 Cyperus betchei is a sedge of the family Cyperaceae that is native to Australia.

 Description

 The perennial sedge has a tufted habit and typically grows to a height of 0.7 to 1.2 m and produces brown flowers.

 The nutlet is noticeably beaked.
 The plant has a short rhizome and smooth culms that have a circular to triangular cross section and reach a height of 35 to 100 cm and have a diameter of 1.3 to 2.7 mm.
-The narrow green leaves are usually shorter than the culms and have a with of 2 to 6 mm.
+The narrow green leaves are usually shorter than the culms and have a width of 2 to 6 mm.
 It produces compound inflorescences that have four to seven primary branches that have a length of about 10 cm containing loosely packed spiky clusters.

 Similar species

 It is very similar to Cyperus angustatus, but differs from that species by being more robust, with broader leaves with a rough keel.
 Also, the darker, shinier spikelets are distinct and spicate, and always fall off when ripe, when in development they have a small, very acuminate beak.
 The winged rachilla projects.